 Why BlackBerry's Stock Is Trading Higher Today

-BlackBerry (NYSE: BB) shares are trading higher on above-average volume amid continued volatility in the name stemming from increased popularity amongst traders on Reddit's Wall Street Bets community.
+BlackBerry (NYSE: BB) shares are trading higher Monday amid continued momentum driven by retail investor interest in the stock.

+BlackBerry, once known for being the world's largest smartphone manufacturer, is now exclusively a software provider with a stated goal of end-to-end secure communication for enterprises.

+See Also: Blackberry Shares Are Soaring To Start 2021, As Investors Eye Catalysts

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.